 As an example, in Sydney this angle would be approximately 30-40 degrees to the horizontal.
 Standard Australian roofs usually have an angle of elevation of ~22 degrees, which is acceptable.
 This provides a close approximation to the position in which a solar array produces its maximum output.
 For installations on flat roofs an elevated array frame allows the solar modules to be installed at an angle of elevation of approximately 30 degrees from the horizontal.

-What’s the right size system?
+What’s the right size solar power system?
 How much will it cost?

 As everyone’s needs are different and the generation potential of solar power differs from place to place , a quick way to get an answer to both these questions is to use our free solar quote system to determine the cost and estimated benefit of an installation.
 You can also learn more about solar power system sizing here.